Optimize Memory Care Design for Resident Well-being

 Movement is an important part of keeping residents healthy.
 Not only can movement help generate a calming effect, it can also improve circulation and prevent pressure ulcers.
 Consider using rocking chairs to give residents a chance to move and stimulate different areas of the brain.
 Innovative stationary rockers are a great option because they feature a seat and backrest that rock while the leg and arm assembly stays in place for increased safety.

-Make sure your outdoor space, no matter the size, offers ample opportunities to engage your residents and visiting family members, encourage connection and improve wellness.
+Make sure an outdoor space, no matter the size, offers ample opportunities to engage residents and visiting family members, encourage connection and improve wellness.

 6. Activities for Elderly in Senior Living